Near Greencastle in Putnam County, Indiana — The American Midwest (Great Lakes)

 Erected 1915 by Washburn Chapter Daughters of the American Revolution.

 Location.
 39° 37.64′ N, 86° 51.541′ W. Marker is near Greencastle, Indiana, in Putnam County.
 Marker can be reached from South Cemetery Road south of Veterans Memorial Highway, on the left when traveling south.
-Touch for map.
 Go South on South Cemetery Road to the Second entrance to 'Forest Hill Cemetery'.
 The marker is just East of the 'second' Cemetery entrance (on the right side of the drive-way).
+Touch for map.
 Marker is in this post office area: Greencastle IN 46135, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 2 miles of this marker, measured as the crow flies.
-Putnam County Veterans Memorial (about 300 feet away, measured in a direct line); Putnam County Civil War Honor Roll (about 300 feet away); Kappa Alpha Theta (approx. 0.6 miles away); Putnam County Playhouse (PCPH) Indiana Asbury - - DePauw University (approx. 1.2 miles away); Minshall Laboratory, DePauw University (approx. 1.2 miles away); Putnamville United Methodist Church (approx. 1.2 miles away); John Dillinger Was Here (approx. 1.2 miles away).
+Putnam County Veterans Memorial (about 300 feet away, measured Putnam County Civil War Honor Roll (about 300 feet away); Kappa Alpha Theta (approx. 0.6 miles away); Putnam County Playhouse (PCPH) (approx. 1.2 miles away); Indiana Asbury - - DePauw University (approx. 1.2 miles away); Minshall Laboratory, DePauw University (approx. 1.2 miles away); Putnamville United Methodist Church (approx. 1.2 miles away); John Dillinger Was Here (approx. 1.2 miles away).
 Touch for a list and map of all markers in Greencastle.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on June 11, 2012, by Al Wolf of Veedersburg, Indiana.
-This page has been viewed 675 times since then and 25 times this year.
+It was originally submitted on June 11, 2012, by Al Wolf of Veedersburg, Indiana.
+This page has been viewed 727 times since then and 22 times this year.
 Photos: 1, 2, 3, 4, 5. submitted on June 11, 2012, by Al Wolf of Veedersburg, Indiana. • Bill Pfingsten was the editor who published this page.